influxdata/docs-v2/content/telegraf/v1.27/configure_plugins/template-patterns.md

 ### Measurement and tag templates

-The most basic template is to specify a single transformation to apply to all incoming metrics.
-So the following template:
+A basic template specifies a single transformation to apply to all incoming metrics:

 ```toml
 templates = [